 Arranging Art

-Single pieces should be centred over furniture or on wall.
-Gallery walls need planning—lay out on floor first.
-Keep centre of arrangements at eye level (57-60 inches).
+Single pieces should be centred over furniture or on the wall.
+Gallery walls need planning — lay out on the floor first.
+Keep the centre of arrangements at eye level (57–60 inches).

 Plants and Greenery

 Living rooms come alive with plants.
 Start with low-maintenance options like pothos, snake plants, or ZZ plants.
-Vary sizes from floor plants to tabletop and hanging.
-Group plants in odd numbers, and consider light requirements based on your windows.
+Vary sizes — from floor plants to tabletop and hanging varieties.
+Group plants in odd numbers and consider light requirements based on your windows.

 Styling Surfaces